-Application of English insolvency law
+Application of German insolvency law

-Were we to become insolvent, our insolvency proceedings would take place in England and be governed by English insolvency law.
+Were we to become insolvent, our insolvency proceedings would take place in Germany and be governed by German insolvency law.

-Under English insolvency law, securities that we held on behalf of clients would not form part of our estate on insolvency for distribution to creditors, provided that they remained the property of the clients.
+Under German insolvency law, securities that we hold on behalf of clients would not form part of our estate on insolvency for distribution to creditors, provided that they remained the property of the clients1.
 Rather, they would be deliverable to clients in accordance with each client's proprietary interests in the securities.
 As a result, it would not be necessary for clients to make a claim in our insolvency as a general unsecured creditor in respect of those securities.

-Securities that we held on behalf of clients would also not be subject to any bail-in process (see glossary), which may be applied to us if we were to become subject to resolution proceedings (see glossary).
+Securities that we hold on behalf of clients (other than securities in respect of which Goldman Sachs Bank Europe SE is the issuer) should also not be subject to any bail-in process (see glossary), which may be applied to us if we were to become subject to resolution proceedings (see glossary).